-From the Create Custom License window, provide the license properties.
+1. From the Create Custom License window, provide the license properties.
 Name, Short Name, and License Text are required fields.
 For a description of the properties, see Custom License Properties.

 2. Click Save.
-The custom license is associated with the inventory item as described in the previous sections.
+The custom license is associated with the inventory item or the license policy as described in the previous sections in Step 1: Initiate the Creation of a Custom License.